 Racing cyclists pedal quickly in a lower gear (we call it a high cadence) because that is the most efficient way to ride long and fast.
 To begin with, you should use the gears to pedal slightly faster than you are used to, without bumping about in the saddle, keeping a light resistance on the pedals regardless of terrain.
 Aim to be turning your pedals a full circle in a little under a second.

-When the road goes up change to an easier gear and vice versa, to keep your effort constant.
+When the route goes up, change to an easier gear and vice versa, to keep your effort constant.
 Focus on maintaining the same pedalling speed and keeping the perceived effort easy.
-Riding your bicycle in this way may feel strange at first, but trust me; this is the starting point for making cycling an enjoyable and productive part of your life.2.
-Be seated
+Riding your bicycle in this way may feel strange at first, but trust me; this is the starting point for making cycling an enjoyable and productive part of your life.